ldegen/sugar-step/README.md

   Given /$I have a trivial, synchronous step^/, ->
     trivial.but.intersting.stuff()

-  And /$there is also a non-trivial, asynchronous stuff using promises and what not^/, ->
+  And /$there is also a non-trivial, asynchronous stuff^/, ->
     do.stuff.that.produces.a.promise()
 ```